Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Triangulation

-Officers take measurements from multiple locations to triangulate the target – DOJ guidelines suggested using a cell-site simulator at "three or four different locations" to confirm which phone moves consistent with the suspect.
+Officers take precise signal measurements from multiple locations to triangulate the target's position.
+DOJ guidelines recommend using a cell-site simulator at "three or four different locations" to confirm which phone moves consistent with the suspect.
+This triangulation process creates intersecting vectors that progressively narrow down the target's location to within several meters, even in densely populated urban environments with numerous competing signals.

 Narrowing Search Area